 Bone Strength

-Vitamin K activates proteins responsible for binding calcium to bones, helping prevent bone thinning and osteoporosis.
+Vitamin K activates proteins that bind calcium to bone tissue, supporting bone density and structural integrity.

 Heart and Artery Health